DataDog/datadog-agent/pkg/forwarder/README.md

 - `forwarder_backoff_max` - This is the maximum number of seconds to wait for a retry.
 Default: `64`
 - `forwarder_recovery_interval` - This controls how many retry interval ranges to step down for an endpoint upon success.
-Increasing this should only be considered when `forwarder_backoff_max` is particularly high.
-Default: `1`
+Default: `2`
 - `forwarder_recovery_reset` - Whether or not a successful request should completely clear an endpoint's error count.
 Default: `false`